trezor/trezor-firmware/docs/core/emulator/index.md

 Emulator significantly speeds up development and has several features to help you along the way.

+## ⚠️ Disclaimer ⚠️

+This emulator is for *development purposes only*.
+It uses a pseudo random number generator, and thus no guarantee on its entropy is made.
+No security or hardening efforts are made here.
+It is, and will continue to be, intended for development purposes only.
+Security and hardening efforts are only made available on [physical Trezor hardware](https://shop.trezor.io/).

+Any other usage of the emulator is discouraged.
+Doing so runs the risk of losing funds.

 ## How to run

 1. [build](../build/emulator.md) the emulator